 To be eligible, students must be incoming firstyear students, meet the minimum admissions requirements, be a Massachusetts resident, and a U.S. Citizen and/or permanent resident.
-To apply, complete an undergraduate application and select "Yes" to question #19 on the application.
+To apply, complete an undergraduate application and select "Yes" to the A.I.D. question on the application.
 Letters of recommendation from a school counselor and a high school teacher are required to complete the application.